de-Boer-Lab/GIL/README.md

 See the [wiki](https://github.com/de-Boer-Lab/GIL/wiki) for explanations of what GIL does and examples of how to use it.
 Can't find an answer to your question in the wiki?
 Start a discussion on GIL's [discussion page](https://github.com/de-Boer-Lab/GIL/discussions).

+Want a feature added to GIL?
+Make a feature request on the [issues page](https://github.com/de-Boer-Lab/GIL/issues).

 A web app version of GIL is available here: https://dbl-gil.streamlitapp.com/.
 If you encounter a message saying  the app is down/booting, please be patient and try again in 30 minutes.
 This can happen due to inactivitiy.

 ![](images/novaseq_gil@0.25x.png)